katzdzienkowska/manaGym_App/README.md

-# manaGym
+# manaGym - Gym Management App
-Full stack project with Flask and PostgreSQL.
+manaGym is a gym management web app that allows user/ gym staff to store members/gym classes data, as well as track bookings.

-manaGym is a gym management web app that allows a gym's staff to store client/gym classes data, as well as track bookings.
+It's a full stack project build with Flask and PostgreSQL, using CRUD actions and as many to many relationship data model.

 | This project was created using: |